 #8.
 Stay Seated

 When traveling by bus, try to keep your seat as much as possible, especially if you are seated at a window seat.
-Not only does unnecessary movement disrupt other passengers, but it can also be a safety hazard, especially if the bus hits a bump or if the driver can break suddenly.
+Not only does unnecessary movement disrupt other riders, but it can also be a safety hazard, especially if the bus hits a bump or if the driver can break suddenly.

 Traveling by bus implies letting go of a certain degree of privacy.
-However, you can do your part by minimizing your impact on other passengers as much as possible.
+However, you can do your part by minimizing your impact on other riders as much as possible.
 Stick to your seat and avoid spreading body parts or belongings beyond your allocated space.
 This simple tour bus etiquette will ensure that everybody has a more pleasant flight.

 #10.
 Use Trash Bags

-Between food wrappers, unfinished snacks disregarded magazines, and empty bottles, you may find yourself dealing with a lot of trash before the end of the trip.
+Between food wrappers, unfinished snacks disregarded magazines and empty bottles, you may find yourself dealing with a lot of trash before the end of the trip.
 Bus etiquette and common courtesy encourage bus travelers to bag up litter and dispose of it before or after they leave the bus.

 #11.
 Be Kind and Polite

-It should be one of those rules on the bus and beyond but remaining polite and mindful of others’ comfort and safety during your travels is a must.
-Be respectful of your surroundings, your fellow passengers, as well as your bus driver, even if you feel like the stress and exhaustion of traveling may get the best of you.
+It should be one of those rules on the bus and beyond but remaining polite and mindful of others' comfort and safety during your travels is a must.
+Be respectful of your surroundings, your fellow riders, as well as your bus driver, even if you feel like the stress and exhaustion of traveling may get the best of you.